norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 I once worked with an ecom platform that was being _slaughtered_ by Amazon over shipping timelines.
 The problem wasn't our actual delivery times (most orders were delivered in 1-2 days), but the logistics of displaying delivery dates while relying on slow and unreliable vendor feeds.
 We could have slapped an "Estimates are unreliable, and you may get your stuff whenever" disclamer on the page - but that was not the product experience we set out to deliver.
 We could have also built out a labyrinth of branching logic that would have been a brittle bear to maintain.

-Instead, we standardized on free two-day delivery.
-That meant standard automated shipping for most orders, and expedited shipping (which we covered) for the outliers that turned out to be slower at fulfillment.
+Instead we standardized on free two-day delivery.
+Simple automated shipping covered the vast majority of orders, and expedited shipping (which we paid for) took care of outliers that turned up  fulfillment.
 The dramatic impact on sales conversion eclipsed the cost of occasional shipping upgrades, and we shipped a product that provided our customers with reliable delivery timelines.

-In
-simply handing off the output of your first solution to the user and wrapping it with a disclaimer is not Software Engineering, it is order taking.
+In Generative Engineering, just as simply handing off the output of your first solution to the user and wrapping it with a disclaimer is not Software Engineering, it is order taking.
 Viable products are accountable, even when their individual components are not.

 ### Stop playing